ixHello

 Was this helpful?

-Activate an AWS-Account as this integration will require login with to an AWS-Account.
+This integration will require a login to an active AWS account.
 An account can be created at

 AWS Accounts Include 12 Months of Free Tier Access